Lingyu-Meng/TPP_meta/README.md

 H1b (Black Sheep Effect): Third parties will punish in-group aggressors more harshly than out-group aggressors, controlling for victim status.

 Our data supports H1a In-group Favouritism instead H1b Black Sheep Effect.
+That is a medium to large positive effect of out-group aggressor on punishment.

 ![](fig/H1_Forest.tiff)